bitrise-io/devcenter/_articles/reviews/getting-started-with-ionic-cordova-apps.md

         - karma-jasmine-runner@0.9.1: {}
         - deploy-to-bitrise-io@1.3.15: {}

-{% include message_box.html type="info" title="How about using other testing frameworks?" content=" It's worth mentioning that if your workflow contains any testing framework **other than** `Karma Jasmine Test Runner` or `Jasmine Test Runner` steps,  our scanner will interpret your workflow as a "building" workflow instead of a "testing" one.
+{% include message_box.html type="info" title="How about using other testing frameworks?" content=" It's worth mentioning that if your workflow contains any testing framework **other than** `Karma Jasmine Test Runner` or `Jasmine Test Runner` steps,  our scanner will interpret your workflow as a /"building/" workflow instead of a /"testing/" one.
 The reason for this is our scanner couldn't detect a known testing framework like `Karma Jasmine Test Runner` or `Jasmine Test Runner` Steps hence it will run as a primary, but instead of testing, it will **build** your project on the emulator." %}

 ## Dependencies